neouly-inc/TLplus-BioGPT-LoRa/README.md

 ## 📝 License

+Copyright © 2026 Neouly.
+All rights reserved.

-This project is licensed under the MIT License.
+This software is proprietary and licensed under the terms in the LICENSE file.
+Commercial use, copying, modification, redistribution, or sublicensing is not permitted except under a written agreement with Neouly.